Skip to main content

 How to Calculate VAT in South Africa: Simple Formulas & Examples

 South Africa's standard value-added tax (VAT) rate is 15%, in effect since 1 April 2018.
-Whether you are adding the tax to an amount or extracting it from an inclusive total, the maths is straightforward once you know the formulas below.
+Whether you are adding the levy to a figure or extracting it from an inclusive total, the maths is straightforward once you know the formulas below.

 Adding VAT (Exclusive to Inclusive)

-When you have an amount excluding VAT and need to calculate the inclusive total:
+When you have a figure excluding VAT and need to calculate the inclusive total:

 Removing VAT (Inclusive to Exclusive)

-When you have a total including tax and need to find the original amount before the levy was applied:
+When you have a total including the levy and need to find the original figure before it was applied:

-Example: A product costs R575 inclusive of tax.
+Example: A product costs R575 inclusive of VAT.

 Quick Reference Table